Author: Ron Graham

 Note —ONLY BEGOTTEN: unique, one of a kind.
 Jesus is the “only begotten” Son of God, yet “all who are led by the Spirit of God, these are the sons of God” (Romans 8:14).
 Isaac was not Abraham’s only son, but the “only begotten” son of promise (Hebrews 11:17).

 There is also a series of longer supplementary notes.
-If a lesson refers to one of these, you will see a link similar to the one shown below.
-This button will take you to the note.
-A backlink will return you to the lesson you were reading, at the place where you left it.
+If a lesson refers to one of these, you will see a link that will take you to the note.
+Usually a backlink will return you to the lesson you were reading.